CM MicroPayments (CMMP) - Use Case - How to Let Users Transfer Points to Each Other

 Transferring Points Between Users

-To transfer points between user wallets directly (give someone points) you have to create a page with the shortcode:
+To transfer points between user wallets directly (give someone points) you have to create a page with the following shortcode:

-Shortcode: [transfer_wallet_points]
+[transfer_wallet_points]

 Description: Shows the form which allows making a transfer of points from your own wallet to the other wallet with the known ID or username.
 Of course, only the amount of points lower or equal to the amount of points available on the wallet, and not less than "1" can be sent.

-When you place the shortcode on the page, the form for transferring points on the front-end can look like a bit differently in some cases.
+When you place the shortcode on the page, the form for transferring points on the front-end can look a bit differently in some cases.
 Let's consider them all step-by-step.

 Note: The form can be displayed only for logged-in users.